luminovang/documentation/utils/process.md

    ```

 2. **Executing a Callable Function**:
-   It supports running a PHP closure or callable, making it versatile for various tasks beyond shell commands.
+   It also supports running a PHP closure or callable, making it versatile for various tasks beyond shell commands.

    ```php
    $process = Process::withCallback(function() {